TheJacksonLaboratory/diachromatic/README.md

 should be the same directory used to choose the viewpoints with VPV.
 We will assume that the genome has be extracted, i.e., we will look for FASTA files in the directory and disregard gz files.
-The default name for the output file is XXX, but can be overridden with the -o option.
+The default name for the output file is hicupCloneDigest.txt, but can be overridden with the -o option.
+We will use this file further below for the map command.

 We will choose to use the same output format as HiCUP, which is as follows
 ```